ahawkins/hawkins.io/blog/_posts/2014-01-10-rediscovering-the-joy-of-design.md

 Here's the schedule:

-1. [HTTP delivery mechanisms with Sinatra - Middleware](/2014/01/delivery_mechanisms_with_sinatra_middleware/)
+1. [Delivery Mechanisms with Sinatra -
+   Middleware](/2014/01/delivery_mechanisms_with_sinatra_middleware/)
+2. [Delivery Mechanisms with Sinatra - Helpers & Error
+   Handling](/2014/01/delivery_mechanisms-helpers_and_error_handling/)
 2. Forms with Virtus
 3. Use Cases
 4. Business Objects & Persistence